filecoin-project/specs/src/systems/filecoin_files/data_transfer/_index.md

 There are two basic phases to any data transfer:

 1. Negotiation - the requestor and responder agree to the transfer by validating with the data transfer voucher
-2. Transfer - The transfer is actually initiated by the party that will actually receive data.
+2. Transfer - Once both parties have negotiated and agreed upon, the data is actually transferred.
 The default protocol used to do the transfer is Graphsync

+Note that the Negotiation and Transfer stages can occur in seperate round trips, or potentially the same round trip, where the requesting party implicitly agrees by sending the request, and the responding party can agree and immediately send or receive data.

-# Flows
+# Example Flows

 ## Push Flow